-Instead of promoting posts you think will do well, you can promote posts that already have proven they’ve done well by setting a criteria of performance that will trigger a post to be boosted.
+Instead of promoting posts you think will do well, you can promote posts that already have proven they’ve done well by setting a criteria of performance that will trigger a post to be promoted.
 By creating an automation for this, you can ensure this happens every time without fail in a timely manner.

 With Revealbot auto boosting, you’re able to set conditions that would define the automation process for boosting.
-Every post boosting automation includes settings for boost conditions, campaign, ad set, and complete audience and placement settings.
+Every post boosting automation includes settings for promotion conditions, campaign, ad set, and complete audience and placement settings.

-Revealbot works 24/7 and will take care of analyzing whether a post should be boosted and then boost it without you having to log in and do it yourself for each post.
+Revealbot works 24/7 and will take care of analyzing whether a post should be promoted and then boost it without you having to log in and do it yourself for each post.
 If you like learning about how you can automate manual Facebook ad tasks, check out our complete guide to Facebook ad automation.

 Every time a post is auto boosted, you can be notified via Slack or email.
-You can also build advanced Revealbot reports that will let you know how each boosted post performs against your chosen performance metrics.
+You can also build advanced Revealbot reports that will let you know how each promoted post performs against your chosen performance metrics.

 It might seem like Revealbot auto post boosting is a good fit only for companies that run huge campaigns, but I’ll share an example from my personal experience that shows it works well for smaller campaigns, too.

 My friend in Berlin is an active feminist.
 Her latest post on usage of gender-neutral words in the everyday language and its impact has received a lot of attention from relative communities.
 They have thousands of followers and new content every day.
 They’re looking for solutions to expand their horizons and grow their community, and that’s exactly when Revealbot auto post boosting comes in handy.
-She uses it to automatically boost their organic posts that begin to go viral.
+She uses it to automatically promote their organic posts that begin to go viral.

 Another case is a marketing agency that actually has people focusing on Facebook ads and content creation.
-They’ve got enough resources, but choose to optimize the time they spend on boosting the posts manually.
+They’ve got enough resources, but choose to optimize the time they spend on promoting the posts manually.
 By saving half an hour here and there, they make more room for creativity and let Revealbot’s algorithms perform the tasks that can be automated.
 Even if it’s only 30 minutes saved per day, that amount of time adds up to more than three weeks of work.

 I could go on for quite a while!
 Now it’s up to you to decide what needs to be done for your next post and whether it’s worth your time to do it manually, or automatically.